 This signal is present on the CTR1 OUT pin.
 The CTR1 OUT signal is the output of one of the two user's counters in an industry-standard 82C54 chip.
+Figure 24 shows the timing requirements for the CTR1 OUT signal for counter mode 0 and mode 2.

-For detailed information on counter operations, please refer to the data sheet on our WEB page at www.measurementcomputing.com/PDFmanuals/82C54.pdf.
+For detailed information on counter operations, please refer to the data sheet on our web site at www.mccdaq.com/PDFmanuals/82C54.pdf.